fabianmartins/alienattack.workshop/README.md

     Don't worry if some *warning* messages appear, especially if it's about python.

-    After configuring the operating system, and installing the tools required to compile and build the source code, the script will ask you to input your initials to define the name for your enviroment.
+    After configuring the operating system and installing the tools required to compile and build the source code, the script will ask you to input your initials to define an exclusive name for your enviroment.
 This is important to reduce the probability of naming collision for the S3 buckets that are going to be created, and to avoid resource name collisions when two or more users are sharing the same AWS account and region to run the environment.

     So, supposing that someone is going to provide `FMDS` as the initials, you might expect to see a message like the one below:
     ~~~